What percentage of students with disabilities are educated in general classrooms?

 # Rounds to zero.

-2 Students who are enrolled by their parents or guardians in regular private schools and have their basic education paid through private resources, but receive special education services at public expense.
-These students are not included under "Regular school, time outside general class."
+1 Students who are enrolled by their parents or guardians in regular private schools and have their basic education paid through private resources but receive special education services at public expense.
+These students are not included under "Regular school, time inside general class."

-NOTE: Data are for the 50 United States, the District of Columbia, and the Bureau of Indian Education schools.
+NOTE: Data are for the 50 states and the District of Columbia only.
+Includes fall 2015 data for 6- to 21-year-olds in Wisconsin because fall 2018 data were not available for children served in Wisconsin.
 Detail may not sum to totals because of rounding.

 Related Tables and Figures: (Listed by Release Date)